Review of Research

-H. Human Embryonic Stem Cell Research Oversight Committee
+G. Human Stem Cell Research Oversight (SCRO) Committee

-All research involving Human Embryonic Stem Cells (hESCs) or Induced Human Pluripotent Stem Cells (iHPSCs) conducted at the university by its employees and/or involving use of its facilities or resources must be reviewed and approved by the Human Embryonic Stem Cell Research Oversight Committee (hESCRO) before it is initiated.
-Some research involving hESCs or iHPSCs may require additional approval by the AWC, IBC and/or the CPHS.
-For more information on the application process contact firstname.lastname@example.org.
+All research involving human embryonic stem cells (hESCs) or human induced pluripotent stem cells (hIPSCs) conducted at the university by its employees and/or involving use of its facilities or resources must be reviewed and approved by the Human Stem Cell Research Oversight (SCRO) Committee before it is initiated.
+Some research involving hESCs or hIPSCs may require additional approval by the AWC, IBC and/or CPHS.
+For more information on the application process, please contact the SCRO office at firstname.lastname@example.org.

 All deceased human bodies and anatomical specimens entering, in possession of, utilized, or leaving the university must do so as part of an activity, program or protocol that is registered with the Institutional Anatomical Oversight Review Committee (“IAORC”).